Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Well, I don't know.

-Probably not too much longer than what we're, what did we just do there?
+Probably not too much longer than what world.

 Yeah, okay.